Researchers

 Tainá Azevedo de Almeida

-Holds a degree in Vernacular Letters with a specialization in Portuguese as a Foreign Language (UFBA) and is currently pursuing a Master’s degree in Language and Culture (UFBA).
+Holds a degree in Vernacular Letters with a specialization in Portuguese as a Foreign Language (UFBA) and is currently pursuing a Master's degree in Language and Culture (UFBA).
 She was a research assistant and Engagement Officer in the ECLIPSE and SASA-Brasil projects, respectively.
-Currently, she is a research assistant at the ORÍ Group (NIHR), working with visual arts, territory and health, communication, languages, and participatory methodologies.
+Currently, she is a research assistant with ORI (NIHR), working with visual arts, territory and health, communication, languages, and participatory methodologies.

 Undergraduate Students